Actindo-AG/Documentation/Channels/UserInterface/02c_SemiAutomaticMapping.md

 - [REJECT]
     Click this button to reject the changes in the selected offer(s).
 The offer is removed from the list.

-Depending on whether the *List changes that cannot be confirmed by you* toggle is enabled or not, the list displays all offers, including those that cannot be confirmed by you, or only offers that can be confirmed by you.
+Depending on whether the *List changes that cannot be confirmed by you* toggle is enabled or not, the list displays all offers, including those that cannot be confirmed by the current user, or only offers that can be confirmed by the current user.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

 - *SKU*
     Stock Keeping Unit.
 Identification number of the product.